KodrAus/rust-cross-compile/README.md

 rustflags = ["-C", "target-feature=+crt-static"]
 ```

-The [`crt-static` target feature](https://github.com/rust-lang/rfcs/blob/master/text/1721-crt-static.md) is a code generation option that's only available for targets that are suitable for either static or dynamic linkage.
+The [`crt-static` target feature](https://github.com/rust-lang/rfcs/blob/master/text/1721-crt-static.md) is a code generation option that's only available for targets that are suitable for both static and dynamic linkage.
 MSVC is one of those targets.
 When `crt-static` is specified, the C runtime libraries will be linked statically instead of dynamically.

 Building our app again results in a different binary: